Open Letter to Ms. Christine Lagarde, President of the European Central Bank

 Support asset markets for sustainable investment and coordinate operations with the European Investment Bank (or other equivalent European institutions) to ramp up green investment and lock-in a low carbon future.

-Implement prudential measures to increase the resilience of the European banking sector to climate risks and reduce brown financial flows (e.g. financing of fossil fuels)
+Implement prudential measures to increase the resilience of the European banking sector to climate risks and reduce dirty financial flows (e.g. financing of fossil fuels)